karlomijaljevic/backup-manager/README.md

 environment variable.
 If the environment variable is not set, the command will return with a non-zero exit code.

-If the database requires a username and password, they can be specified using the `-u` and `-p` options, respectively.
+If the database requires a username and password, they can be specified using the `-u` or `--username` and `-p` or `--password` options, respectively.
 If not specified, the default username and password will be used.

 ```shell
 backup-manager export <backup_db> [-u <username>] [-p <password>]